 No preparation is required for a routine X-ray examination.
 If you are pregnant or think you may be pregnant, be sure to inform your physician, and the technologist prior to the start of the X-ray examination.
 Most examinations using X-ray will not be performed on pregnant women unless the benefits of the examination outweigh the risks of radiation exposure to the fetus.
 Extremity examinations can safely be performed with appropriate lead shielding.

-After the radiological technologist (RT) has completed taking your X-rays, you will be asked to wait in the X-ray room while your images are reviewed for diagnostic quality.
+After the technologist has completed taking your X-rays, you will be asked to wait in the X-ray room while your images are reviewed for diagnostic quality.
 Additional images are occasionally required to ensure the examination completely demonstrates the area in clinical questions.
 The radiographic examination will be interpreted by a radiologist.
 Your HSS physician will be able to view the images immediately.
 If your referring physician is not at HSS, your images will be shared either with a CD or cloud technology.